voxie/training-modules/Module-04.md

 ----------

-When you are done, push your code to GitLab under this branch, then merge this branch back into `master` (but don't delete this branch).
+When you are done, push your code to Bitbucket.
 Please create a tag called `v1.4` with a message of 'ready for review'.
-Be sure your tags are pushed to the remote repository and are visible in GitLab.
+Be sure your tags are pushed to the remote repository and are visible in Bitbucket.

-Any required communication will again be done on the "issues" feature for the project so this feature **MUST** be enabled in the settings for each repo.
-Create an issue titled "Review Module 4 - Testing in PHP" and mention all team leaders and department manager.
+Create an issue titled **Review Module 5 - Testing in PHP** and @mention all team leaders and department head.